-Dr. Kamshia Childs is a native of Wichita, Kansas.
-A product of Wichita USD #259 public schools (K-12), her college studies took her to Wichita State (1 year), and to Kansas State University– where in 2002 she earned a Bachelor of Science in Elementary Education (ESL Concentration), and a Master of Science in Curriculum and Instruction (Reading and Language Arts) in 2004.
+Dr. Kamshia Childs is a native of Wichita, Kansas, and product of Wichita’s USD #259 public schools (K-12).
+Her college studies took her to Wichita State (1 year), and to Kansas State University– where in 2002 she earned a Bachelor of Science in Elementary Education (ESL Concentration), and a Master of Science in Curriculum and Instruction (Reading and Language Arts) in 2004.
 She earned a Doctorate of Education in Curriculum and Instruction from Texas Southern University in Houston, Texas in May 2013.

-Her professional experience includes working in rural and urban public schools in Kansas and Texas for nearly 20 years.
+Her professional experience includes working in rural and urban public school settings in Kansas and Texas for nearly 20 years.
 She has served in various capacities as a tutor and paraprofessional in the K-6 setting, and she has been a teacher in grade levels 4-6.
 Dr. Childs has taught all subjects (Reading, Writing, Math, Science, and Social Studies), but her specialty area is English Language Arts and Reading.
 Working in an ESL setting has allowed her to have exposure to students who represent a variety of ethnic backgrounds and experience with students that have spoken over twelve different languages throughout her career.
 Dr. Childs takes pride in making learning relevant and meaningful for students.
 She has given presentations at local, state, national, and international conferences on her concepts, “P.E.E.P.S” “Changing the Language” and “D.R.E.A.M.
-Literacy”, which will developed into a web series and book.
+Literacy”, and other culturally relevant, integrated and inclusive topics.
 Her book, “29 Days to L.O.V.E.
 Literacy” (2016) gives practical reading and writing strategies to help with student motivation and further development of skills.
-Her research interests include: Literacy/Reading, Learning Styles, Culturally Relevant Pedagogy, Differentiation of Curriculum, Parent Involvement, and Cooperative Learning.
+Her research interests include: Literacy/Reading, Student Motivation, Learning Styles, Culturally Relevant Pedagogy, Differentiation of Curriculum, Parent Involvement, and Cooperative Learning.